datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 `@script`
 Here’s where we currently are with our report.
 You’ll notice there are multiple rows for each country.
-What we want is to clean up these values so that we only see 1 row for each country.
+Our goal is to clean up these values so that we accurately output only 1 row for each country.

 ---